jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.002.png)

-Each sub idea could work more or less independently of the others. __Monitor__ does its bit, __Keyboard__ does its bit.
+Each sub idea could work more or less independently of the others. __Monitor__ might its bit, __Keyboard__ might its bit.
 It might be the super idea that might tie the sub ideas together.
 Meaning: the computer could make the link between monitor, keyboard, mouse and printer.
 The super idea might combine the sub ideas and might manage the communication between the sub ideas.

 In computer programming, ideas, so both super ideas and sub ideas, might be called *objects*.
 Each object can be responsible for its own part of the system.